-My friends, the bottom line is we must know the counsel of God on every matter.
+My friends, we must know the counsel of God on every matter.
 God has a plan for every situation.
 Child of God, stop the assumptions and listen carefully for the appropriate action God wants you to take when an offense knocks at the door of your heart.
 Do not be deceived by your own knowledge.
 The Holy Spirit is available to help.
 The Holy Spirit is such a good friend, he would warn you as a child of God before an offense lands in your house.
 He will also let you know whether to avoid, confront and or attack.
 The strategy belongs to the Lord, consult Him.
 It is too costly to ignore His voice.
-Trust and obey His voice and you reign over offenses.
+Trust and obey His voice and you would reign over offenses.

 Current offenses in our culture include abortion, gay marriage/homosexuality, adultery and idolatry.
 Christians are being taught to tolerate and vote in favor of these things in the name of love.
 Correct, we are called to love all men because we are created in the image and likeness of God.
-Agreed we must love human beings.
+Agreed, we must love human beings.
 But we are to hate evil as God hates it.
 We are not called to love evil spirits.
 Please distinguish between humans and spirits.
 Satan knows the word of God and will twist the word to suit His agenda.
 May the Lord bless our understanding!
 Jesus Christ is the same yesterday, today, and forever.
 These are offensive to the Lord!
 Child of God, you cannot love more than God.
 He hates these things and if indeed, His spirit is in you, you will hate it too and most importantly show your displeasure, and not tolerate it.
-Christians are told to shut.
+Christians are taught to be quiet about these things.
 Remember, cowards will not inherit the kingdom of God (Revelation 21:8).
-Cowardice an offense to God.
+Cowardice is an offense to God.
 Do not be overcome by evil, God is not weak, rise up in the power of God, and exercise your authority in Christ over what offends Him to honor His name.

 Today if you hear his voice, do not harden your heart.
 Do not be offended, offenses must come.
 Be consoled, the Lord is just.
 Evil should not be tolerated among us.
 Be victorious over offenses by the power of God.
 Do not be confused, God has given you the Spirit of a sound mind to know how to deal with offenders according to the will of God.
 Let the peace of God reign in every heart.